 Open to all students, this half-day session offers 6 teaching workshops to choose from to develop communication and teaching skills.
 As a McGill graduate student, and Teaching Assistant (TA), you will have many challenges and responsibilities.
 SKILLSETS provides opportunities to develop teaching skills, learn about McGill's Learning Management System (myCourses), and engage in discussions with other TAs.
 Take advantage of this opportunity and learn skills to enhance your graduate experience.

-This year's AGSEM Teaching Assistant Training day will be held January 18, 2019.
+The last AGSEM Teaching Assistant Training day was held January 18, 2019.

 New TAs are eligible for a maximum of 3 hours of paid training.